Updated & Verified: May 22, 2021

 The process of finding and joining a new bank that doesn’t require an opening deposit for you to open an account really isn’t a whole lot different than any other bank.

-Like usual, you'll want to pay close attention to fees, features, app usability, etc.
+As usual, you’ll want to pay close attention to fees, features, app usability, etc.

 The biggest issue is really deciding which bank will be best for you and your circumstances.